-If you grew up along with gaming in the 80s and 90s, you've likely considered Shining Force to be the pioneering SRPG series at some point, at least until the Interbutts became common in households.
+If you grew up along with gaming in the 80s and 90s, you likely considered Shining Force to be the pioneering SRPG series at some point - at least until the Interbutts became common in households.
 That's because Nintendo never released any Fire Emblem games outside of Japan until the Game Boy Advance entries in the early-mid 2000s.
-Though there's certainly a bunch of computer games with similar gameplay mechanics that you can point to that predate this 1990 release, Fire Emblem's particular blend of grid strategy and RPG elements was really the game to set the basic template for console SRPGs for decades to come.
+Though there are certainly a bunch of computer games with similar gameplay mechanics that you can point to that predate this 1990 release, Fire Emblem's particular blend of grid strategy and RPG elements was really the game to set the basic template for console SRPGs for decades to come.

 It's a little more "strategy" than "RPG" at this point, as the game just shuttles you immediately from battle to battle with no extracurricular activities or interstitial plot development of any kind.
 However, units do gain EXP, level up and promote to a more powerful class when they hit level 10.

 For those of us gaijin coming back and playing this first entry long after having played later games in the series, it's pretty remarkable how closely Nintendo preserved the gameplay and tone throughout all the later entries.
 The menu system in this game is somewhat unpolished and primitive, and it's lacking some of the features like the "support system" and in-battle conversations, but otherwise it's really not much different from playing the SNES and GBA entries other than having Mother-caliber graphics and music.